ashwin153/caustic/README.md

 [![Docker](https://img.shields.io/docker/build/ashwin153/caustic.svg)][4]

 Concurrency refers to situations in which multiple programs *concurrently* modify shared data.
-Concurrency is challenging because it introduces ambiguity in program execution order.
-Concurrent programs may be distributed across threads, processes, or sometimes networks.
+Concurrency is challenging because it introduces ambiguity in program execution order - programs may be distributed across threads, processes, or even sometimes, in the case of __distributed systems__, networks.

 It is precisely this ambituity that causes a particular nasty class of erros known as race conditions.
 A __race condition__ is a situation in which execution order affects the outcome.
 As a